MechanicalRock/mechanicalrock.github.io/_posts/2023-11-24-kinesis-video-stream.markdown

 ### Start Rekognition Stream Producer (AWS CLI)

-This is the heart of the system.
+Rekognition Stream Producer is the heart of the system.
 It pulls video from Kinesis video, analyzes it & pushes the results to Kinesis data.
-We created the Amazon Rekognition Procession within the cloudformation lets get a list of existing processors:
+Earlier, We created the Amazon Rekognition Procession within the cloudformation lets get a list of existing processors:

 - To List Rekognition Stream Producer run this command in your terminal: